 We can use the index operator

 So, a tuple having 6 elements will have indices from 0 to 5.
-Trying to access an element outside of tuple (for example, 6, 7,...) will raise an
+Trying to access an index outside of the tuple index range(6,7,... in this example) will raise an

 Likewise, nested tuples are accessed using nested indexing, as shown in the example below.